Mangal D Karnad

 ● Gentle, thoughtful short moral stories in English suitable for shared reading.

-● Stories grounded in Mulki, Karnataka, offering cultural richness without stereotypes.
+● Stories grounded in Mulky, Karnataka, offering cultural richness without stereotypes.

 ● Calm pacing and emotional honesty that respects a child’s intelligence.